jeremybatesDC/vueGridBaseballCard/README.md

 so really it's just an upload button...
 I want it to match the logo image icon.
 And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize morereplace filepicker player image upload button with an icon of a picture that feautures a person not a mountian: something like: https://iconmonstr.com/picture-4-svg/

 ### 2nd release

+- math -- sometimes things no nuts and the output exceeds 5 digits.
+Need to use toFixed or something to limit decimal places

+- math minvalue 0 for the columns to avoid visual blanks as well as NaN errors, etc

+- upgrade project dependencies

 - promo screenshots of 3 different designs